Free Things to Do in Hong Kong

 Get outside and explore without spending a dime.

-Dragon's Back Ridge Hike Free
+Dragon's Back Ridge to Big Wave Bay Free

-Sunset Peak (Lantau Island) Free
+Sunset on Devil's Peak (Kowloon Peak) Free

 Budget-Friendly Extras